-- Flares the nostrils.
+- Flare the nostrils.

-abdominal muscles to breathe.
+- Use the neck, chest, and belly muscles to breathe.
 This can look like your baby is "sucking in" air between or under the ribs.

-and after feeding.
+- Tire easily during and after feeding.

-- Has pale, gray, or blotchy skin, especially on the tongue, lips, earlobes, and nail beds.
+- Have pale, gray, or blotchy skin, especially on the tongue, lips, earlobes, and nail beds.